luongnv89/one-prompt-one-single-file-game/CONTRIBUTING.md

 3. **Self-Contained**: No external dependencies (except approved CDNs - see Security Rules)
 4. **Playable**: Must be a complete, functional game
 5. **Transparent**: Include the prompt used to generate the game
+6. **Gallery Thumbnail**: Include a `thumbnail.png` (landscape, ~1200×675) to showcase the game card.
+If omitted, the platform will use the default placeholder art.

 ### Required Files